peterdremstrup/hapi-bpc/README.md

                 method: 'GET'
             },
             'appTicket'); // <-- The string value 'appTicket' tells the bpc client to use the app ticket to create the Hawk header.
-            // Use null or undefined to not use any ticket - ie. an unauthenticated request.
+            // Use null or undefined to not use any ticket - ie. an unauthorized request.

             // The user ticket is available because of the auth strategy. const userTicket = req.auth.credentials;